 It’s not a matter of if the coronavirus will affect 4/20 events, but how it will affect these events.
-4/20 organizers are already considering how to deal with a breakout of COVID-19 and have a little over five weeks to come up with a plan.
+Event organizers in other industries developed best practices for dealing with COVID-19 and those in the cannabis industry will hopefully utilize their planning.

 Cannabis companies are holding off on booking food trucks and other event services for their 4/20 events over health concerns.
 Ultimately, areas of ongoing spread will be the most affected.
 Major mainstream festivals are already rescheduling events in the spring for the fall.

 As coronavirus concerns spread to more cities, more event cancellations will come.
 Large gatherings of any kind will reduce turnout at commercial centers and drive down the number of people outside.
 Reduced pedestrian traffic could affect the ability of signature gatherers of legalization initiatives to get enough signatures to qualify before a deadline.

 Cannabis Training University’s 2020 legalization initiative blog post gives you the breakdown of all the state legalization efforts aiming to make the November 2020 ballot.

 Update: Check out our Election 2020: Cannabis Legalization Wrap-Up blog post covering the 5 states that legalized cannabis during the November 2020 election.